cyxzheng/cyxzheng.github.io/_projects/property.md

 We created a set of questions based on a water damage claim, doing our best to make sure the answers fulfilled the back-office requirements.
 The client partnered with us on this endeavour, modifying certain elements to better match the actual inspection process of an adjuster.

-# Embracing Different Inspection Styles
+# Embracing different inspection styles

 Paper forms can’t tell you how much progress you’ve made, but thankfully digital mediums can.
 Always showing progress gives the adjuster an idea of where his inspection is.